-The application servlet is a "bridge" between the servlet container and the application object.
-Its job is simply to create (on the first request) or locate (on subsequent requests) the application object.
+The application servlet is a "bridge" between the servlet container and the application engine.
+Its job is simply to create (on the first request) or locate (on subsequent requests) the application engine.

-The application servlet must subclass com.primix.tapestry.ApplicationServlet and implement two methods: getApplicationSpecificationPath() and createApplication().
-The first method provides the path to the application specification file; the servlet reads this file when it is initialized.
+The application servlet must subclass com.primix.tapestry.ApplicationServlet and implement the method: getApplicationSpecificationPath().
+This method provides the path to the application specification file; the servlet reads this file when it is initialized.